PerlFFI/FFI-Platypus/README.md

 use FFI::CheckLib qw( find_lib_or_die );

 # This example uses FreeBSD's libarchive to list the contents of any
-# archive format that it suppors.
+# archive format that it supports.
 We've also filled out a part of
 # the ArchiveWrite class that could be used for writing archive formats
 # supported by libarchive